huiziy/AIPatient2024/README.md

 The source code of AIPatient is licensed under [Apache 2.0](https://github.com/tatsu-lab/stanford_alpaca/blob/main/LICENSE).
 The intended purpose is solely for research use.

 ## Disclaimer
-AIPatient is developed using Amazon Bedrock to comform with the [Resonsible Data Use Agreement](https://physionet.org/news/post/gpt-responsible-use).
+AIPatient is powered by Anthropic's Claude 3.5 Sonnet via Amazon Bedrock to comform with the [Resonsible Data Use Agreement](https://physionet.org/news/post/gpt-responsible-use).
 We confirm the data is not shared with third parties, including sending it through APIs or using it in online platforms.

 This repo contains code for agents and QA Interface; some data cleaning and knowledge graph creation code are omitted and will be made public after paper publication.